OpenVoiceOS/ovos-systemd/README.md

 You can notify systemd once it has completed its initialization of a program.
 This allows systemd to delay starting these sub units until mycroft-messagebus service is really ready.

 These notification is done using so called "[sd_notify](https://www.freedesktop.org/software/systemd/man/sd_notify.html)" system calls.
 We can use that with a simple additional requirements from "python-systemd".
-When mycroft-messagebus is fully started and ready we can let systemd know by;
+When mycroft-messagebus is fully started and ready we can let systemd know by;<br>
 `import systemd.daemon
 systemd.daemon.notify('READY=1')`